Automox Remote Tools with Splashtop – Full User Guide

 When both the local and remote systems have multiple monitors, Splashtop lets you view each remote monitor in its own window on your local desktop.

-Concurrent Sessions (Premium)
+Concurrent Technician Sessions (Resolve)

 Use Cases: